davis0119/Laser-Pacman/README.txt

 The LaserFuel class and Laser class both extend the GameObj class to detect collisions.

-- Were there any significant stumbling blocks while you were implementing your game (related to your design, or otherwise)?

-- Evaluate your design.
-Is there a good separation of functionality?
-How well is private state encapsulated?
-What would you refactor, if given the chance?

-Yes, there was pretty good separation of functionaliyu.
-The private state is completely encapsulated.
-If I would refactor, I might make the gameOver and playing boolean one collective thing rather than complementing each other.

 ========================
 =: External Resources :=
 ========================

-- Cite any external resources (libraries, images, tutorials, etc.) that you may have used while implementing your game.

   I just used some sprite images for the ghosts found on Google Images.
   Else I just used Javadocs to figure out rectangles.
+Will use noncopywrite images soon.